XaviArnaus/janitor/README.md

 ```

 ### Host that sends the collected data
-This host is in charge to collect the local System data and send it to the listener.
+This host is in charge to collect the local System metrics and send tehm to the listener.

 It does nothing else, so that the parameters to set up are very minimal.
 Once we have the corresponding parameters set up (see the Installation point 5 above), run:
 ```